payamt007/Python-Flask-SQL/README.md

 ### **Run API**

-This project can easily be run using following command:
+This project can easily be running following command:

 ```shell
 docker compose up -d